Tristan816la/Pigzj/README.md

-    "When doing parallel compression, pigz uses the main thread to read the input in 'size' sized chunks (see -b), and puts those in a compression job list, each with a sequence number to keep track of the ordering.
+    "When doing parallel compression, pigz uses the main thread to read the input in 'size' sized chunks (see -b), and puts those in a compression job list, each with a sequence number to keep track of the ordering."
     If it is not the first chunk, then that job also points to the previous input buffer, from which the last 32K will be used as a dictionary (unless -i is specified).